dfellis/queue-flow/readme.md

 When undefined, and unnamed queue is created with no values.
 This is the only unnamed queue that will not automatically close itself when empty.

-``qType`` is either a constructor function or left undefined. queueFlow does nothing to verify that the provided constructor function is valid, except checking that it is a ``Function`` object, so use this mechanism with care!
+``qType`` is either a constructor function or left undefined. queue-flow does nothing to verify that the provided constructor function is valid, except checking that it is a ``Function`` object, so use this mechanism with care!

 ### ``q.async`` (or ``q.cps``) Helper Method